 One of his noteworthy achievements is his contribution to the revival of post-war Japanese calligraphy education.
 In 1947, when GHQ (the Allied Forces General Headquarters) banned teaching Japanese calligraphy at Japanese elementary schools, he established a system of basic theories as a member of the Curriculum Council to lift the ban.
 Even after the ban was lifted, he diligently made efforts including giving lectures throughout Japan for the continuous development of calligraphy education.

 When the Museum was preparing for its opening, about 300 of his calligraphy works were donated to Matsumoto City by Shinzan, who wished “his works to help future calligraphy and art education.”
-With these works, out Memorial Exhibition Room opened in 2002.
+With these works, our Memorial Gallery opened in 2002.
 In the Memorial Room, we hold about three exhibitions a year with different themes to honor Shinzan Kamijo.